 Option 1: Stay with your Grundversorger

 The first option is to stay with your basic city provider (Grundversorger).
-Technically, you don’t have to do anything to receive electricity from your basic city provider, as this happens automatically.
-In cities, the Grundversorger usually carries the name Stadtwerke + city name, but if you are unsure, you can find out who your Grundversorger is by googling ‘Strom Grundversorger + your city’ and you should find the answer.
+You don’t have to do anything to receive electricity from your basic city provider.
+This happens automatically when you use electricity in your home.

-To avoid paying for electricity consumption from the previous tenant, you should ask your landlord where your electricity meter (Stromzähler) is located in the house and take a picture of it (see below) on the day that you move in.
+However, you should take action to avoid paying for electricity consumption from the previous tenant.
+To do so, ask your landlord where your electricity meter (Stromzähler) is located in the house.
+Take a picture of it (see below) on the day that you move in.

 Option 2: Change to Ostrom

 Their mission is to be transparent, smart, and green.
-With Ostrom, you will no longer need to calculate your actual monthly price, minus random bonuses (you will learn more about this in Option 3); instead, you pay one flat fee, so it is very hassle-free.
-Their electricity plan is available all over Germany, which makes moving within Germany pretty easy.
+With Ostrom, you pay one flat fee, and you can cancel monthly, which is very hassle-free.
+Their electricity plan is available all over Germany, making moving within Germany easy.

-Additional to their flexible plans, Ostrom also charges market prices.
+In addition to their flexible plans, Ostrom also charges market prices.
 This means that if the energy price goes up, your monthly price will also increase.
-But more importantly, if the energy price goes down, Ostrom does not keep the profits, unlike most other electricity providers, but instead also lowers your monthly price.
+But more importantly, if the energy price goes down, your monthly installment price goes down as well.
+Ostrom does not keep the profits, unlike most other electricity providers.

-In their recent case study, they showcase powerfully that even in a price-volatile year like 2022, paying the market price is still cheaper than having a contract with a price guarantee from old-fashioned electricity providers.
+In a case study, they showcase powerfully that even in a price-volatile year like 2022, paying the market price is still cheaper than having a contract with a price guarantee from old-fashioned electricity providers.

 - English website & customer service